PhoebusSi/SAR/README.md

  cd ..
 ```

-## Train Candidate Answers Selector and Build The Datasets for The Answers Re-ranking Module
+## Train Candidate Answers Selector & Build the datasets for the Answers Re-ranking module
-* The VQA model applied as CAS is free choice in our framework.
+* The VQA model applied as Candidate Answer Selector(CAS) is a free choice in our framework.
 In this paper, we mainly use SSL as CAS.

 * The setting of model training of CAS can be refered in [SSL](https://github.com/CrossmodalGroup/SSL-VQA).